kevinpt/hdlparse/README.rst

 Hdlparse
 ========

-Hdlparse is a simple package implementing a rudimentary lexer for VHDL.
+Hdlparse is a simple package implementing a rudimentary parser for VHDL.
 It is not capable of fully parsing the entire language.
-Rather, it is meant to extract enouch key information fro a source file to create generated documentation.
+Rather, it is meant to extract enough key information from a source file to create generated documentation.

 Requirements